 When reviewing the record on government action on pollution prevention, the results are certainly mixed, especially in the Great Lakes Basin.
-The primary findings of the study can be summarized as follows:
+The primiary findings of the study can be summarized as follows:

-- (1) Within the western world, there is a discernable movement toward a pollution prevention approach to regulation.
-The approach differs significantly in different jurisdictions, ranging from voluntary to some mandatory regulations (such as a procedure to phase-out certain categories of chemicals). - (2) Great Lakes jurisdictions are not the leaders in designing pollution prevention initiatives, despite the strong policy impetus to move toward pollution prevention strategies to achieve zero discharge. - (3) Further, there is little institutional leadership in the Great Lakes for pollution prevention.
+1. Within the western world, there is a discernable movement toward a pollution prevention approach to regulation.
+The approach differs significantly in different jurisdictions, ranging from voluntary regulatory intiatives (such as "clean technology policies") to some mandatory regulations (such as a procedure to phase-out certain categories of chemicals).

+2.-Great Lakes jurisdictions are not the leaders in designing pollution prevention initiatives, despite the strong policy impetus to move toward pollution prevention strategies to achieve zero discharge.

+3. Further, there is little institutional leadership in the Great Lakes for pollution prevention.
 Until recently, neither the International Joint Commission nor the national governments have comprehensively addressed strategies for implementing the goal of zero discharge in a serious or a comprehensive way.
-Because of this hesitancy, much of the long-term research, technological and regulatory changes have not yet been undertaken.
+Because of this hesitancy, much of the long-term research, technological and regulatory changes has not yet been undertaken.

-- (4) Of those initiatives which are being undertaken in the Great Lakes, most still focus on "waste management", for example, promoting diversion of toxic waste from disposal in landfills.
-This "waste management" approach has tended to disaggregate water and air emissions from hazardous wastes.
-Non-point source initiatives are virtually ignored. - (5) Finally, even though the term "pollution prevention" has gained some momentum, the concept has yet to be integrated into regulatory, financial, educational and other policies of most jurisdictions.
+4. Of those initiatives which are being undertaken in the Great Lakes, most still focus on "waste management", for example, promoting diversion of toxic waste from disposal in landfills.
+This "waste management" approach has tended to dissaggregate water and air emissions from hazardous wastes.
+Non-point source initiatives are virtually ignored.

+5. Finally, even though the term "pollution prevention" has gained some momentum, the concept has yet to be integrated into regulatory, financial, educational, and other policies of a jurisdiction.
 "Pollution prevention" remains an "add-on" to the usual environmental protection business.

-1.0 The Emerging Movement to Pollution Prevention
+1.0 The Emerging Movement to Pollution Prevention 7 reprove

 When reviewing the recognition and acceptance of pollution prevention in other countries and in North American jurisdictions outside of the Great Lakes basin, it is apparent that pollution prevention is not a new concept.
 Indeed, a number of countries have already taken some innovative steps to promote a preventive approach.
-This section describes some examples of these steps: the Clean Technology Policies of the European Community and the Netherlands; the proposal before the Organisation for

-Economic Cooperation and Development (OECD) concerning sunset chemicals; technical assistance programs related to pollution prevention, and toxic use reduction laws in a number of U.S. states.
+This section describes some examples of these steps: the Clean Technology Policies of the European Community and the Netherlands; the proposal before the Organisation for Economic Coorperation and Development (OECD) concerning sunset chemicals; technical assistance programs related to pollution prevention, and toxic use reduction laws a number of U.S. states.

-This review of pollution prevention initiatives outside of the jurisdictions of the Great Lakes does not purport to be comprehensive.
+This review of pollution prevention intiatives outside of the jurisdictions of the Great Lakes does not purport to be comprehensive.
 Instead, it is meant to be illustrative of the kinds of models being used to eliminate or drastically reduce the discharge of toxic chemicals.